Meet The Team

 M.S.
 CCC-SLP

-Grace moved to Boston from New York in 2019.
-She attended the State University of New York at New Paltz, where she received a Bachelor of Arts in Communication Disorders in 2015 and a Master of Science in Speech-Language Pathology in 2017.
+Grace attended the State University of New York at New Paltz, where she received a Bachelor of Arts in Communication Disorders in 2015 and a Master of Science in Speech-Language Pathology in 2017.
 She holds her Certificate of Clinical Competence from the American Speech Language and Hearing Association, as well as a license in Speech-Language Pathology from the Commonwealth of Massachusetts.
 Additionally, Grace holds a Massachusetts Educator License.

 Grace began her career working with the early intervention and preschool-age population.
 She has worked in the public school setting for the past 4 years, where she provides speech and language therapy to a variety of students, primarily those on the Autism Spectrum.
 She is skilled at providing therapy for various speech and language disorders, including articulation/phonology, receptive/expressive language, social/pragmatic language, fluency, and childhood apraxia of speech.

-Grace resides in South Boston where she loves to spend time with family and friends, and explore the city!
+Grace lives in North Andover, MA.
+She loves to spend time with family and friends.

 M.S.
 CCC-SLP